 Difficulties When Asking For Vegan Food in Greece

-The Greek language doesn’t have its own word for vegan dishes and uses the English word “vegan” sometimes written in Greek as “βέγκαν” or “βίγκαν.”
+The concept of veganism in Greece is still pretty new, and there is no word for vegan in Greek so the English word “vegan” is sometimes written in Greek as “βέγκαν” or “βίγκαν.”
 As a rather new word, it’s not understood by many average Greeks, even in the restaurant industry.
-There is a lot of confusion with the word “vegetarian” and even that may be thought of as including chicken (we’ve all been through the “not even chicken/fish?!?” conversations, right?).
+There is a lot of confusion with the word vegetarian in Greece, and even that may be thought of as including chicken (we’ve all been through the “not even chicken/fish?!?” conversations, right?).
 I’ve even met an English teacher who didn’t know what vegan meant.
 What I’m saying is, don’t simply go somewhere and ask for “vegan” food.

 So how do you find vegan food in Greece?
 I’ve found that all over the world the best way to ask for vegan food is to be very precise and state that you don’t consume any animal products.
 Make it clear that you don’t want meat, cheese, milk, butter, eggs, or honey.
 People might find it weird but they will get the meaning.

 However, here’s the thing: In most places, waiters will not know how the chef makes a particular dish.
 We’ve often been told that a dish did not contain any animal products, but when we asked to double-check with the chef we found out that the dish was not vegan.